Introduction to Minerals for Solid/Liquid Separation

 How Diatomaceous Earth and Perlite Are Used for Liquid Filtration

-Like many events this year, the World Filtration Congress is postponed until further notice.
+Like many events this year, the World Filtration Conference is postponed until further notice.
 This event brings together professionals in a variety of industries to educate about best practices and introduce new filtration options.
 Dicalite Management Group‘s mineral filter aids were going to be featured in the Introduction to Solid/Liquid Separation, a short course about filtration from an industrial application perspective.
 While the course postponed for the time being, today, we’re going to give you a preview and introduce your mineral options for solid/liquid separation, also known as filtration.

 Filtration is the process of separating liquids and solids.
 There are chemical and mechanical filter media options.
 Filtering is not a one-size-fits-all process, and there are many things to consider.
 You can compare your solid/liquid separation options by considering: